Computer-Generated Patterns Inspired by a Game of Lights

 This will give us the solution in a format where we can easily see which lightbulbs to toggle, and how many times to toggle them, to turn all the lightbulbs on.

-We’ve provided you a basic implementation for the binary field in a popular programming language, Python, so that you can play with it yourself!
-Check it out, here: Google Colab link.
+We’ve provided a basic implementation for the binary field in a popular programming language, Python, so that you can play with it yourself!
+Check it out in the Google Colab link.

 There’s a much more efficient implementation for solving systems of equations over finite fields in the computer algebra system named SageMath.
 Using that implementation you can solve much larger grids much faster.
-We provide you an implementation in SageMath here: CoCalc link.
+We provide an implementation in the CoCalc link.

 We’d love your input and feedback- feel free to submit a pull request to our Github repo!

-We choose the simple-to-program case where our game starts with a square grid of size n x n.
+We choose the simple-to-program case where our game starts with a square grid of size n × n.

-We find one solution, where it exists, for every square grid up to size 70x70 and for every prime modulo up to 69.
-We apply 75 different color maps to every one of those solutions to find the coolest patterns.
-This represents about 100,000 combinations (75 colour maps * 70 grids * 19 prime numbers)!
+We find one solution, where it exists, for every square grid up to size 70×70 and for every prime modulus up to 69.
+We apply 75 different colour maps to every one of those solutions to find the coolest patterns.
+This represents about 100,000 combinations (75 colour maps × 70 grids × 19 primes)!
 This took a few days of continuous computation using several cloud CPUs.

 Here are some neat patterns, in descending order by grid size and modulo: